huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] She's just a girl who says that I am the one
 - [ ] She's just a girl who has a hamburger bun
-- [ ] She's kust a girl and girls just wanna have fun
+- [ ] She's just a girl and girls just wanna have fun

 #### From Sister Sledge: "We are family..."